 Preparing for your Journey

 We can’t predict what the weather will be like for our weekend.
 We normally will hold the outdoor experience unless it is raining, snowing heavily, or it is icy.
 If it’s cold, windy, or snowing lightly, we’ll still have the outdoor experience.
 Be sure you dress appropriately for the weather on the evening you come.
 There is no heat at any of the stations along the journey, and only a few are covered.
-Wear shoes that are comfortable for standing and walking over uneven ground.
+Wear warm shoes or boots that are comfortable for standing and walking over uneven ground.

 Si desea unirse a una gira en español (el guía hablará en español y le traducirá las escenas), contáctenos directamente (por correo electrónico) y le informaremos la hora de la gira en español.
 Cuando nos envíe un correo electrónico, háganos saber si desea venir el sábado o el domingo por la noche.

 For further information about tickets and tour timing or if you have any other questions, feel free to email us and we’ll get back to you as quickly as possible.